Simo190/Desire-Masternode/README.md

 masternode genkey

 Copy this key somewhere.
-It will be referred as masternodeprivkey.
+It will be referred as yourprivkey.

 Next, you have to go to the data directory of your main wallet (in Linux it’s located at /home/user/.desirecore) or you can open it by wallet GUI by Tools - Open masternode configuration file.
 So type :